xhf-F/cocoa_des_y3/README.md

 	import cosmolike_des_y3_interface

-**The consistency of the required mandatory naming conventions allows Cocoa to load multiple projects without mixing their code (this is very important!)**.
+**The consistency of the required mandatory naming conventions allows Cocoa to load multiple projects without mixing their code**.

 ### Step 7: Create a script to compile the project on `/script`